sbancuz/Appunti/Stream oriented communication.md

 Non functional requirements are often referred to as **Quality of Service**.

 The header of a stream packet contains an 8-bit field that encodes
-- 6 bits for the Differentiated Services Code Point, this encodes the Per Hop Behaviour
+- 6 bits for the Differentiated Services Code Point, this encodes the Per Hop Behavior
 - 2 bits for the Explicit Congestion Notification
 ### Enforce QoS at the application layer

 ![[QoS.png]]